int-ua/blender-pixelart/README.md

 ### Basics of rendering

- * Copy a template you need, so that you have an empty one when you need another.
+ * Copy a template you need in a folder where you have a copy of respective `lib_*.blend` file, so that you have an empty one when you need another.
  * Add a model:
     * File > Import
     * Paste from another blender instance